hameed0380/hameed0380/README.md

 <h1 align="center">Hello!
 I'm Hameed 👋</h1>

 🎓 Recent Computer Science graduate with a specialization in Artificial Intelligence.
 I am enthusiastic about harnessing technology to tackle real-world challenges. <br>
-👨‍💻 Explore some of my projects ranging from data pipelines to exploratory data analysis.
+👨‍💻 Explore some of my projects ranging from data pipelines to end to end exploratory data analysis.

 ### About Me